Nashville, Tennessee: Top employers

 According to the Nashville Business Journal, the top employers in the city are:

 Culture

 Much of the city's cultural life has revolved around its large university community.
 Particularly significant in this respect were two groups of critics and writers who were associated with Vanderbilt University in the early 20th century: the Fugitives and the Agrarians.

 Popular destinations include Fort Nashborough and Fort Negley, the former being a reconstruction of the original settlement, the latter being a semi-restored Civil War battle fort; the Tennessee State Museum; and The Parthenon, a full-scale replica of the original Parthenon in Athens.
 The Tennessee State Capitol is one of the oldest working state capitol buildings in the nation.
 The Hermitage, the former home of President Andrew Jackson, is one of the largest presidential homes open to the public, and is also one of the most visited.

+Many of the significant sites that reflect the places that shaped Nashville's culture were identified in 2019 and placed in the national database of The Cultural Landscape Foundation, a nonprofit based in Washington, D.C.
+This list includes the Bicentennial Capital Mall, Public Square, Cheekwood Botanical Gardens and Museum of Art, Clover Bottom Mansion, Belmont Mansion, Travellers Rest Historic House Museum, Mount Olivet and Calvery Cemeteries, Music Row, Printer's Alley Historic District, The Gulch, Glen Leven Farm, and the WSM-AM Broadcasting Tower.
+These and many others are listed on The Cultural Landscape Foundation website.

 Dining

 Some of the more popular types of local cuisine include hot chicken, hot fish, barbecue, and meat and three.